maxgalloway/Panels-and-Turbines/README.txt

-demo: see this app in action at https://maxvgc.github.io/Panels-and-Turbines
+demo: see this app in action at http://panels.pwipw.com

-This sustainable energy calculator was a collaboration between professor of Environmental Studies at Knox College, and Maxwell Galloway-Carson, a former CS student at that institution.
+This sustainable energy calculator was a collaboration between professor of Environmental Studies at Knox College, and Max Galloway, a former CS student at that institution.

 There are five parts, leading from considering your energy usage, to the benefits of solar panels and wind turbines.
 Each part is composed